 5. Online Coaching via Learning Platforms

-One tool for online coaching offers you and your coachees both a variety of media and communication and interaction options, such as quizzes or regular learning impulses.
+One tool for online coaching offers you and your coachees a variety of media as well as communication and interaction options, for example through quizzes or regular learning impulses.